elnobun/myreads-reactnd/README.md

 |-- package.json - npm package manager file.
 It's unlikely that you'll need to modify this.
 ```

-Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.

 ## Backend Server

-To simplify your development process, we've provided a backend server for you to develop against.
-The provided file [`BooksAPI.js`](src/utils/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend:
+The provided file [`BooksAPI.js`](src/utils/BooksAPI.js) contains the methods needed
+to perform necessary operations on the backend:

 ### `getAll()`
 * Returns a Promise which resolves to a JSON object containing a collection of book objects.